 Chapter Activity Reports

-This year more than fifty Gamma Theta Upsilon chapters submitted reports highlighting a wide variety of activities that they undertook this year.
-I encourage you to read through the condensed versions of the annual reports to be inspired by how well GTU chapters are promoting geography.
+This year more than sixty Gamma Theta Upsilon chapters submitted reports highlighting their myriad activities.
+Browse the condensed versions of the annual reports and be amazed by the creative ways in which GTU chapters are promoting geography.
 The summaries are organized in alphabetical order by chapter name.

 Dr. Susy S. Ziegler

 Second Vice President

 Gamma Theta Upsilon

 - Inducted 7 new members this academic year.

 - Hosted a tree identification workshop with GTU members, local residents, and community foresters.
 This workshop was the first phase of a larger project that seeks to identify and map all the trees that were given away by the Keep Denton Beautiful Non-Profit Organization through their NeighborWoods program.

 - Many GTU members and officers presented research at both the annual AAG and SWAAG conferences with our president winning first place in the student paper competition at SWAAG 2015 in San Antonio, Texas.

 This year, we inducted 15 new members.